Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - tight hairstyles

-These factors don’t usually cause male pattern baldness, but if they occur together with male pattern baldness, you may lose more hair faster.
+These factors don't usually cause male pattern baldness, but if they occur together with male pattern baldness, your hair loss may be more extensive.

 How is male pattern baldness diagnosed?